 In 2008, LC launched its first Global Patient Survey on Lymphomas & CLL (GPS).
 It has been conducted every two years since.
 The survey seeks to understand patient experience in lymphomas as well as the impact of treatment and care.
 LC and its global members use results to ensure patient voices are heard, to drive planning, actions and support.

-The GPS is available in 19 languages including:
+This year, the GPS is available in 20 different languages, including:

 Why do we do this research?

 Lymphoma Coalition is committed to bringing equity in lymphoma across borders.
 To do this, we must accurately represent the current voices and values of patients and their caregivers when we work with healthcare professionals, researchers, industry and others.
 This knowledge is gathered through the Global Patient Survey.

 In addition, the results of past surveys have been used to inform published research papers, conference presentations and posters, patient resources, education materials and World Lymphoma Awareness Campaigns.

 The results of the GPS are shared in a Global Report, as well as regional reports.

 When 100 or more participants complete the survey from one country, a Country Report is created that highlights the findings, which can be used for local planning to ensure activities align with patients’ needs, as well as other advocacy efforts as needed.
 In addition, Lymphoma Coalition can support member organisations with data needs for therapy approvals.